open-telemetry/opentelemetry.io/content/en/docs/getting-started/_index.md

 weight: 1
 ---

-Before you deep dive into your role specific _Getting Started_, you can try out our official [OpenTelemetry Demo][] to **see** how observability with OpenTelemetry looks like.
+Before you deep dive into your role-specific _Getting Started_, you can try out our official [OpenTelemetry Demo][] to **see** how observability with OpenTelemetry looks like.